Influencer: Student athletes

+LGBTQ+

+In countries where LGBTQ+ people are discriminated against, influencing can be an opportunity to make money through personalized content and express identities.
+For example, in Thailand, transgender women are less likely to receive a job and more likely to drop out of school than other Thais.
+These transgender women who have become influencers have reported that the job has allowed them to take control of their lives and the narratives around them.
+They rely on themselves and their brand and content, rather than the economic or legal systems of their country.
+Influencing can increase stereotypes, though, and requires resources that can be hard for marginalized communities to obtain.

+State-sponsored

+Some national governments have employed state-sponsored influencers to share political propaganda, content positively depicting the country, or public interest communications.
+China is especially prominent in sponsoring influencers, using both domestic state media reporters and foreigners who are paid to produce content.
+Russia has also paid influencers, sometimes unwittingly such as in the case of Tenet Media.

 Income

-In 2023 in the United States, 27 million people were paid content creators.
-Of those, 12 million did content creation as their full-time profession.
-8 million did it as part-time work, and 7 million did it as a hobby.
 Influencers can make money in various ways, but most of them earn money from endorsements or sponsorships.
 Social media influencers can use their fame to promote products or experiences to their followers, as a method of providing credibility to products.

 Influencers can also expand their source of revenue by creating their own products or merchandise to sell.
-In recent years, influencers have also begun monetizing their audiences through educational platforms such as RJPL Academy & Graphy, which allows creators to sell online courses and host live masterclasses for their followers.
+In recent years, influencers have also begun monetizing their audiences through educational platforms such as RJPL Academy and Graphy, which allows creators to sell online courses and host live masterclasses for their followers.
 By doing this, and by using their platform to promote their products to an established audience, influencers can earn money by developing their own reputable brands.
 Bloggers can feature sponsored posts in social media to make profits.
 For instance, fashion blogger Chiara Ferragni started as an online blogger, and then gained millions of followers on Instagram.
 She later created her brand, the Chiara Ferragni Collection.
 Like many other Instagram celebrities, Ferragni started by charging money per post for promoting brands.
 She earns revenue from promotional Instagram posts and the sale of her own products.
 In 2020, a report by venture-capital firm SignalFire stated that the economy spawned by internet creators was the "fastest-growing type of small business".

+Additionally, marginalized communities are able to pursue influencing as a profession if they live in countries where it is harder to get a job or achieve higher education because of their backgrounds.